insite-gmbh/iDoc/articles/ICON_Base.md

 You specify the connection partner using the "Host" parameter.
 If "Host" is not specified or is allocated with "localhost", "127.0.0.1" or "0.0.0.0", then the socket is instantiated as a Passive Endpoint.
 If an explicit IP address or resolvable DNS (Domain Name System) is specified, then an Active-Endpoint is instantiated.
 An active endpoint will usually try to connect to the remote host in a secondly cycle, which then has to be a passive remote host.

-<a name="Passive endpoint under RFC1006 with receipt of raw data for forwarding to a PLC"></a>
 ---
 ##Passive endpoint under RFC1006 with receipt of raw data for forwarding to a PLC##